bavinaau/Visualising-Sound-/README.md

 # Visualising-Sound-
-This is a simple, yet not really working project on visuallising sound with rpbi2040, it is still in development
+This is a simple, yet not really working project on visuallising sound with rpbi2040, it is still in development Please thus don't use the code, it won't work...